2019 Hawai‘i College Guide

 By Kathryn Drury Wagner

-Chess Club.
-Mock Trial.
+Chess club.
+Mock trial.
 The school newspaper.
 Chinese Club.
 Volleyball.
 Sign up for it all!
 Not so fast.
 It’s not the number of activities students do in high school that counts, experts say.
 Think quality over quantity.
 “And whatever you choose, do it consistently,” says Amy Prince, a school counselor at Southampton High School, in Southampton, New York.
 “It’s what you’re engaged with actively.
 Somebody might do 40 hours of community service, but was it 40 hours over one week during a church mission, and the other 51 weeks of the year they did nothing?”
 Compare that to a student who volunteers with, say, Best Buddies, helping people with developmental disabilities, once a week, all year.

-“When students can demonstrate they have had consistent involvement and that they are leaders within the organizations, we get excited about their potential to contribute positively on our campus,” says Mark Cortez, associate director, Outreach and Recruitment, Office of Enrollment Services Undergraduate Admissions at Ohio State University.
+“When students can demonstrate they have had consistent involvement and that they are leaders within the organizations, we get excited about their potential to contribute positively on our campus,” says Mark Cortez, former associate director of Outreach and Recruitment, Office of Enrollment Services Undergraduate Admissions at Ohio State University.
 “This doesn’t have to just be school activities; we want students to think broadly about experiences like community opportunities and/or work experiences.
 They each add something a little different and that is what we consider.”

 Connect the Dots